Revised and updated, July 2016.

 “Moonchild Including The Dream and The Illusion,” with its imagery of “dreaming in the shadows of the willows” features a fascinating musical landscape of random percussive and keyboard sounds with hints of a guitar exploring the possibilities inside and outside the scale; it’s like jazz separated from rhythm . . . more of a musical painting than a musical suite.
 On the engineering side, the panning separating keyboard and guitar makes for an extraordinarily compelling listening experience.
 In the Court of the Crimson King is a very well designed record on every level.

 The album ends with the title cut, the exquisitely grand “The Court of the Crimson King Including Return of the Fire Witch and Dance of the Puppets.”
-The weaving together of flute, guitar, crashing drums, mellotron and the powerful chorus of male voices is truly spine tingling.
-And I am always surprised and delighted when the instrumental segment dissolves into the sound of an organ grinder playing the melodic theme—the stark contrast between grand and human scale is one of the most brilliantly-conceived turns I have ever heard.
+The weaving together of flute, guitar, crashing drums, mellotron and the powerful chorus of male voices is truly spine-tingling.
+And I am always surprised and delighted when the instrumental segment dissolves into the sound of an organ grinder playing the melodic theme—the stark contrast between grandiosity and human scale is one of the most brilliantly-conceived turns I’ve ever heard.
 The song ends with the chorus theme crashing over sounds of “shorting-out” and chimes dissolving as if the music has left this dimension for another.
-The image-laden lyrics are somewhat opaque, though appropriately so: human beings deliberately design structures where power is wielded to inspire awe and a sense of mystery in the minds and hearts of the insignificant shits who arrive caps-in-hand.
+The image-laden lyrics are somewhat opaque, though appropriately so: human beings deliberately design power structures and propaganda designed to inspire awe and a sense of mystery in the minds and hearts of the insignificant shits who arrive with their caps-in-hand.

 In the Court of the Crimson King was certainly influential in terms of opening the door to what we now label “progressive rock,” but in this case, the original is as good (or better) than anything that followed it.
 The combination of superb musicianship, exceptional dynamics and memorable motifs lead me to believe that a symphonic version would receive a warm welcome from classical audiences.
 The musical thought and effort that went into this recording made it not only far, far ahead of its time, but a timeless work of art.
 Most importantly, its theme of existential alienation transcended the simplistic “love is all and love is everyone” philosophies of the era, forcing the listener to face the endless question, “In a world where one person feels they do not matter, does anyone matter at all?”